-Answer: High fever, diarrhea, vomiting, screaming/persistent crying for 2-3 hours, encephalitis, seizure, ear infection, meningitis, paralysis, ataxia, thrombocytopenia, SIDS/death…
+Answer: High fever, diarrhea, vomiting, screaming/persistent crying for 2-3 hours, encephalitis, seizure, ear infection, meningitis, paralysis, ataxia, respiratory distress, thrombocytopenia, SIDS/death…

 Q#3: Do vaccines have any unintended negative long-term effects to health?

-Answer: Yes, they can cause chronic neurological damage through repeated low-dose toxicity, and can cause autoimmune disease to develop such as rheumatoid arthritis, fibromyalgia, chronic fatigue syndrome… they can also increase the risk of respiratory infections, etc.
+Answer: Yes, they can cause chronic neurological damage through repeated low-dose toxicity, and can cause autoimmune disease to develop that mimics the symptoms of rheumatoid arthritis, fibromyalgia, chronic fatigue syndrome… they have been linked to multiple sclerosis as well, and can also increase the risk of respiratory infections, and more.